 Having the right name gives your target audience an indication of what your business does.
-A right name for your business goes above and beyond promotion and marketing—it's the very essence of the value you bring to the table.
+The right name for your business goes above and beyond promotion and marketing—it's the very essence of the value you bring to the table.

 However, you shouldn't simply run behind a unique identity.
-Long-term filing and protection are also important.
-The creativity and personalization brought out by the brand is imbued in its name.
+The creativity and personalization brought out by the brand are imbued in its name.
 Therefore, the readiness and availability of the domain name for web presence ought to be determined.
-Here are some tips to help you choose a creative and meaningful name for your promoting your business.
+But the question is how would you come up with a creative business name?

-What connotations does it suggest?
+- What connotations does it suggest?
 Does it reflect the business philosophy and civilization?

 Obscure business names (like BWR Advertisement) are often difficult to write and even more difficult to remember.
 For small businesses, word-of-mouth advertising is an advantageous form of marketing that can't be compromised on.
 If your customers can’t remember your business name, can’t spell it, or can’t pronounce it, forget about any sort of publicity for your business!

 Some businesses are either run by freelancers or through partnerships between people.
 In such cases, one may think of using one's first name or last name as a potential brand name.
-Even though there’s nothing wrong with this, such names make it difficult to evoke that much needed sense of professionalism.
+Even though there’s nothing wrong with this, such names make it difficult to evoke that much-needed sense of professionalism.
 Take the case of one member of our community, Sahil Dev.
 A freelance identity designer, he goes by the name of DesignerBanda in the freelancing community.

 Ensure that your competitors are not using the same name as yours.
 Similar names with variations in spelling are also to be avoided.
 It’s common to find similar (or even identical names) in different industries and the end result is nothing but confounding your current and potential customers/vendors.
 If your competitors are using the same name - you're likely to expose yourself to possible litigation and be unable to obtain trademark protection for the name chosen.

 Prevention of trademark infringement is a must for any business.
 Therefore, use trademark search tools to verify if a name similar to yours has been trademarked.
-IndiaFilings provides an easy way to complete trademark search through its online tool.
+IndiaFilings provides an easy way to complete trademark searches through its online tool.
 The only pitfall is that it may not provide the latest trademark application information.
 It's advised to conduct another trademark search on the official Government website before filing a trademark application.

-If you intend to incorporate
+4. If you Intend to Incorporate

 In the initial stages of setting up the business, you need to contact the state filing office.
 You can verify there whether the proposed business name has been claimed by others.
 What's interesting here is that even though another company may have the same name, you can also use it on the condition that both the companies offer services in different regions.

-Pick a name that is web-ready
+5. Pick a Name that is Web-ready

 The business name you choose should be unique, catchy, and rich in keywords so that users can easily find it.
 Simply Google it to see if anyone is already using the name.
 Also, check if the domain name is available.

-What you shouldn't do while naming
+6. What you shouldn't do while Naming your Business

 - Avoid a name that is more than 4 syllables long.